 Reuters wins two Pulitzer Prizes for national and beat reporting

-Other winners included the Washington Post, which took home the prestigious award for public service for its reporting on the Trump administration's sweeping cuts to federal agencies, and the New York Times, which won three awards, including the investigative reporting prize for its probes into how Trump, his family and his allies have profited from the presidency.
+The Washington Post took home the prestigious award for public service for its reporting on the Trump administration and billionaire Elon Musk's sweeping cuts to federal agencies.
+The New York Times won three awards, including the investigative reporting prize for its probes into how Trump, his family and his allies have profited from the presidency.

 The national reporting award, shared by Reuters staff, notably Ned Parker, Linda So, Peter Eisler and Mike Spector, was based on a series of stories detailing Trump's extraordinary efforts to use the levers of government to punish his political enemies.

+The investigations examined how Trump has wielded executive power to exact retribution against hundreds of targets; among them federal prosecutors, military leaders, former U.S. officials, law firms, universities and media companies.
+The reporters also documented the way that Trump's allies, including right-wing media figures and Republican officials, helped support and amplify his mission.

+The stories chronicled the sweeping tools of government that Trump brought to bear: launching criminal probes against his political foes, stripping security clearances from former national security officials, firing civil servants seen as opposed to his agenda and canceling research funding for universities.

-The beat reporting work, authored by technology investigations reporter Jeff Horwitz with China correspondent Engen Tham, employed previously unreported internal documents as well as innovative techniques testing Facebook and Instagram accounts to unearth secrets of Meta's business model.
+The winning work for beat reporting, authored by technology investigations reporter Jeff Horwitz with China correspondent Engen Tham, relied on previously unreported internal documents as well as innovative techniques testing Facebook and Instagram accounts to unearth secrets of Meta's business model.

 Horwitz exposed how Meta's internal guidelines explicitly allowed its AI chatbots to conduct "sensual" conversations with children.
 A related story detailed how a cognitively disabled New Jersey man died of injuries he sustained in a fall after running away from home for what he believed would be a romantic rendezvous with a young woman following a series of conversations with a Meta chatbot.

-Horwitz employed creative techniques to establish some of the key findings.
-In one instance, he created an account registered to a fictitious 14-year-old to show the impact of Meta's decision to give bots the capacity for romantic role-play with minors.
+For one story, Horwitz created an account registered to a fictitious 14-year-old to show the impact of Meta's decision to give bots the capacity for romantic role-play with minors.
 For another piece, he placed experimental ads for bogus get-rich-quick schemes on Facebook and Instagram.

 The reporting sparked regulatory probes and litigation around the world and prompted Meta itself to reform key practices.
 In response to the outcry over the chatbot coverage, Meta immediately revised its AI guidelines to stop letting its bots engage in romantic talk with children.

+In her opening remarks, Marjorie Miller, the administrator of the prizes, emphasized the importance of the First Amendment and an independent press.

+"Unfortunately, this bears repeating now, as media access to the White House and Pentagon is restricted, free speech is challenged in the streets, and the president of the United States has filed lawsuits for billions of dollars for defamation and malice against multiple print and broadcast media," she said.

-Reuters also had finalists in two other Pulitzer categories.
-A team of photographers was among the finalists for breaking news photography for images that vividly documented the Trump administration's crackdown on immigration across the U.S. Other journalists were finalists for illustrated reporting for a project that used graphic-novel techniques to explore the scam compounds of Asia, where people were forced by criminal gangs to work in mass fraud operations.
+In addition to its two wins, Reuters also had finalists in two other categories.
+A team of photographers was among the finalists for breaking news photography for images that vividly documented the Trump administration's crackdown on immigration across the U.S. Other Reuters journalists were finalists for illustrated reporting for a project that used graphic-novel techniques to explore the scam compounds of Asia, where people were forced by criminal gangs to work in mass fraud operations.

 "These extraordinary recognitions reflect the very best of Reuters journalism: fearless, deeply reported, original work that holds powerful institutions to account," said Alessandra Galloni, editor-in-chief of Reuters.